-In January 2017 I attended VR Day Atlanta, Atlanta’s premiere mixed reality conference.
-At the event, speakers talked about the “what”, “how”, and “why” of virtual reality.
+In January 2017, I attended VR Day Atlanta, Atlanta’s premiere mixed reality conference.
+At the event, speakers talked about the “what,” “how,” and “why” of virtual reality.
 A lot has happened in the industry since then.
-Let’s look back to see if 2017 was a year for VR.
+Let’s look back to see how the VR industry has evolved.

-This post is an evaluation of the VR industry using the questions from Bachir Zeroual‘s presentation that asked the following questions of the VR industry.
+This post is an evaluation of the VR industry using the questions from Bachir Zeroual‘s presentation at VR Day Atlanta.

 - see true “born for VR” content?